germany insider facts

 North Hessen

-• Kassel - The main city in Hesse's north is known as the capital of the German Fairy Tale Road (deutsche Märchenstrasse).
+Kassel - population 195,000 - The main city in Hesse's north is known as the capital of the German Fairy Tale Road (deutsche Märchenstrasse).
 The Brothers Grimm lived many years in Kassel collecting fairy tales from the area.

 Bad Wilhelmshöhe, the Documenta and glorious buildings from its past as a residence for princes are the main attractions.

-• Marburg - The city on the Lahn river has the oldest protestant university in the world.
-The city on the hills has a well-preserved Altstadt (old town), topped by a castle.
+The city on the Lahn river has the oldest protestant university in the world.
+The hilly upper town has a well-preserved Altstadt (old town), topped by a castle.
 It is an old city, however, the students keep Marburg young and alive.

 Rhine-Main area and the east of Hessen

-• Bad Nauheim - With its brine bath, Bad Nauheim is one of the leading health resorts, famous for treatment and rehabilitation of heart diseases.
+With its brine bath, Bad Nauheim is one of the leading health resorts, famous for treatment and rehabilitation of heart diseases.
+The art nouveau Sprudelhof is fantastic.

 Bad Nauheim is internationally known as the city where Elvis Presley lived during his time with the US-Army in nearby Friedberg.

-• Hanau, the city where the Grimm Brothers were born is not far away from Frankfurt.
-Hanau has many attractions, and is a great base to explore the highlights of the Rhine-Main area, Spessart and Vogelsberg.
-Visit Hanau and the beautiful Schloss Philippsruhe.
+My home town, the city where the Grimm Brothers were born, is not far away from Frankfurt.
+Hanau has many attractions, Schloss Philippsruhe, the historic spa Wilhelmsbad and some unique picturesque corners.
+Explore the highlights of the Rhine-Main area, Spessart and Vogelsberg from Hanau.

-• Gelnhausen - was founded by Staufer emperor Friedrich I. Barbarossa.
-The Kaiserpfalz is one of the best preserved palaces of the Staufer Dynasty.
+The city was founded by Staufer emperor Friedrich I. Barbarossa.
+Barbarossa had a castle built on an island in the Kinzig river.
+The Kaiserpfalz is one of the best preserved palaces of the Staufer Dynasty with beatiful masonry.

 South Hessen